Leon Chechemian: Consecration (disputed, or doubtful) as an Armenian Catholic bishop, c. 1879

 Whether Chechemian was ever raised (within the Armenian Catholic jurisdiction) from vardapet to bishop is disputed.
 According to Alan Bain, Chechemian was first consecrated as a bishop on 23 April 1879 by Leon Chorchorunian.
 However, Bain also notes that Henry Brandreth considers it doubtful that Chorchorunian ever consecrated Chechemian as a bishop.

 If Bain is correct that there was this 1879 consecration on 23 April 1879, it took place precisely twelve months after the date on which it is known that Chechemian had been blessed as a vardapet, 23 April 1878.
 An alternative possibility might be that Bain's 23 April 1879 date is a transcription error for 23 April 1878 and that Bain (or Bain's sources) did not appreciate the significant and important distinction between a vardapet and a bishop.

-Brandreth noted that Chechemian was "said to have been" a titular bishop who "had no jurisdiction to perform consecrations", his doubt, about whether Chechemian was consecrated as a bishop by Chorchorunian, is supported by others.
+Brandreth noted that Chechemian was "said to have been" a titular bishop who "had no jurisdiction to perform consecrations"; his doubt about whether Chechemian was consecrated as a bishop by Chorchorunian is supported by others.
 An 1890 letter to the editor from a promoter of Chechemian to the Belfast News Letter never referred to Chechemian as a bishop.
-According to Anson, Chechemian both used "the word 'doctor' as more intelligible to Scottish Presbertarian readers" in the 1880s, and years later stated that he was consecrated a bishop in 1879.
+According to Anson, Chechemian both used "the word 'doctor' as more intelligible to Scottish Presbyterian readers" in the 1880s, and years later stated that he was consecrated a bishop in 1879.
 Anson also noted that in the 1880s Frederick Temple, bishop of London, "recommended him as 'a bishop of a church other than the established church'", but Anson supposed that in the 1880s Archibald Tait, archbishop of Canterbury, "was not aware of the precise status of a vart [sic]—or did Chechemian mislead him?"
 There was an unsubstantiated story in 1897 that embellished details about Chechemian.

 According to Bertil Persson, "Checkemian has not, as has been stated, been consecrated a Bishop in The Armenian Catholic Church."

 While Persson did not write in a section about "The apostolic succession of the Apostolic Episcopal Church from the Armenian Catholic Church" that Chechemian was consecrated as bishop by Chorchorunian, Persson had not removed that section but equivocated that Chechemian was only "blessed as vardapet" by Chorchorunian in 1878.
 A vardapet "receives a scholarly degree" through ordination and receives a crozier "which symbolizes wisdom and authority to teach and to preach", nevertheless a vardapet is not a bishop but monk.

 The 1893 edition of Crockford's Clerical Directory did not note any prior episcopal status.

 Ministry, 1878–89

-Between 1878 and 1881 Chechemian served in a leadership role in the Armenian Catholic Church in his home town of Malatya.
+Between 1878 and 1881 Chechemian served in a leadership role in the Armenian Catholic Church in his hometown of Malatya.
 Initially (1878–79), this was as a vardapet.
 The question of whether, in 1878 or 1879, he was raised to episcopal status in the Armenian Catholic Church is discussed earlier in this article.